DedSecInside/TorBot/README.md

 [![](https://img.shields.io/badge/Made%20with-Python-red.svg?style=flat-square)]()

 ### Features

 1. Onion Crawler (.onion)
 2. Returns page title or host name if no page title is available and address with a short description of the site.
-3. Save links to a database (Not done)
+3. Save links to a database with full metadata and search history
 4. Output the HTML from a site or save it to an HTML file.
 (Not done)
 5. Save the link tree as a JSON file.
 6. Crawl custom domains